iitggithub/iitggithub.github.io/articles/2018-05-zfsdedupe-put-to-ultimate-test-against.md

 ### Hardware Recommendations

-To recap, these are the hardware stats for the test server so you don't have to scroll up.

-* 2 x Intel Xeon E5-2667 (3.30GHz, 15MB Cache)
-* Intel C600 Chipset
-* Memory - 32 GB (4 x 8GB) 1600Mhz DDR3 Registered RDIMMs
-* CentOS 7.1 operating system
-* PERC H710p Integrated RAID Controller, 1GB NVRAM
-* OS storage configuration - 600GB raw storage consisting of 2 x 600GB 15K RPM SAS 6Gbps 2.5in drives in RAID 1
-* Data Storage configuration - 1.8TB raw storage consisting of 6 x 600GB 15K RPM SAS 6Gbps 2.5in drives in RAID 10

-The test server performed quite well during testing.
-I'd probably recommend dual CPU's.
-ZFS runs quite a few processes so being able to run them on their own logical core is quite handy.
+During testing it was observed that ZFS runs quite a few processes so being able to run them on their own logical core is quite handy to avoid any CPU contension issues.
+The more CPU's and more cores you can get your hands on, the better.

-RAM-wise, i'd probably recommend going with 64GB of RAM to begin with.
-Having said that, if you can add more ram, do it.
+In terms of RAM, it's a case of if you can add more ram, do it.
 The more RAM you have, the more data you can cache in it.

 If you can stretch the budget a bit more, an SSD drive (one is ok) can be used as a secondary cache.
 This will help reduce the need to read from the spinning disks directly.